bento-video/bento/docs/infrastructure-deployment-guide.md

 ## 4. add awsCLI layer to merge function

-Enter the following `aws lambda list-layers`, it will list your Layer attributes, the arn of the awsCLI and ffmpeg layers are needed for the following command:
+Enter the following:

-aws lambda update-function-configuration --function-name merger \
+`aws lambda list-layers`

---layers awscli-layer-arn
+it will list your Layer attributes, the **arn** of the **awsCLI and ffmpeg layers** are needed for the following command:

 `aws lambda update-function-configuration --function-name merger --layers awsCLI-layer-arn ffmpeg-layer-arn`